javierbolanosllano/MSI-PRESTIGE-15-A10SC-HACKINTOSH/README.md

 This proyect is based on @Aleixsr GitHub's Repository

-## Install macOS from Windows following the next steps
+## Install macOS SEQUOIA (OC 1.0.2) or VENTURA from Windows following the next steps

 ### Device Info